hops/pack2/README.md

 # design principles
 Unless stated otherwise all tools adhere the following rules:

-- If no file is specified it reads from `stdin`
+- If no input file is specified it reads from `stdin`
-- If no file is specified it writes to `stdout`
+- If no output file is specified it writes to `stdout`
 - Infos (e.g. stats) are always written to `stderr`
 - Input lines in the $HEX[] format are always decoded before any further processing
 - If at least one character of an output line is outside of \x20 - \x7e it will be encoded in the $HEX[] format

 # usage
-## filtermak
+## filtermask
+__Note:__ This will fail horribly in many cases.
+See #6 for more details.
 Filters the input by a given mask, only writing the lines that match the mask.
 ```
 $ cat input.txt